 Corkcicle vs yeti: Why we’d go for the Yeti any day

 Holding 30 ounces of liquid, the Yeti Rambler is clearly a larger upgrade of the Corkcicle.
+It’s rightly sized.
 The durable stainless-steel casing stops your liquids from sipping in while preventing them from getting that nasty metallic taste.
 You get to hydrate whenever, wherever.

 Unlike the Corkcicle that has a relatively narrow mouth, The Yeti rambler has a wide mouth for easier dumping of ice.
 The Corkcicle’s tiny lid is a pain in the neck when you need to drop in more ice.
 This 30 once mug is quite convenient.